-During the course of the RI/FS field activities, screening of samples in the field and in an on-site laboratory routinely will be performed to protect the health and safety of on-site personnel to ensure compliance with regulatory requirements.
+During the course of the RI/FS field activities, screening of samples in the field will be performed to protect the health and safety of on-site personnel to ensure compliance with regulatory requirements.

 13.6.1 Field Screening

 Field screening for health and safety will be conducted during project field activities and sample collection.
 The field screening to be performed will incorporate the use of instrumentation to monitor for organic vapors, as well as radiation meters capable of detecting alpha and beta/gamma radioactivity.
 An elevated reading from field monitoring may be cause for reevaluation of current waste classification, labeling, and handling activities.